Supervised In-Context Fine-Tuning for Generative Sequence Labeling: Experimental Setup

 \rparagraph{Evaluation} We evaluate on IOB2 tags with strict matching using the micro F1 score on all models.
 To ensure a fair evaluation consistent with models fine-tuned directly for SL, we heuristically map response spans of decoders trained with SFT and SIFT to IOB2 tags.
 We employ greedy span-based matching of predicted spans and their classes with input tokens, similar to \citet{wang2022instructionner} (see \Cref{subsec:evaluation_details} for details).
 We match the number of demonstrations in the context for training and evaluation, as this approach has proven to be the best on the validation set.
 The context for the higher number of shots was kept fixed for a fixed seed.
 We leverage the \textit{outlines} library \citep{willard2023efficient} for constrained generation to ensure the models follow the generation scheme specified with a regular expression.
 We utilize the \textit{vLLM} library \citep{kwon2023efficient} to accelerate generation.
 See \Cref{subsec:forming_evaluation_examples} for more details.
-To measure the effect of instruction on the performance of standard SFT and SIFT models, we first train the models without the instruction and then evaluate using ICL with variations of the original instruction, matching the number of demonstrations used for training.
-The proposed variations are: (1) \textit{Vanilla}, where we evaluate with the usual task-specific instruction (same as the ones in \Cref{tab:icl_sift_examples}), (2) \textit{Permuted}, where we randomly permute the order of the task-specific instruction words (with a fixed permutation seed); and \textit{Nonsense}, where we include a short text snippet unrelated to the task we trained the model on.
-See examples in \Cref{subsec:instruction_variations}.